CampusIoT/tutorial/coral-devboard/README.md

 > Ping the board for your host from the Wifi or Ethernet network : it's slower than throught the 192.162.100.2 address (OTG USB port).

-Change hostname
+You can change the hostname (for instance: `coral-devboard-001`)
 ```bash
 sudo vi /etc/hostname
 ```
+The change will be effective after the reboot.

-> NB: you can connect with SSH using : `ssh -i ~/.config/mdt/keys/mdt.key mendel@192.168.100.2`
+> NB: you can connect with SSH using : `ssh -i ~/.config/mdt/keys/mdt.key mendel@192.168.100.2` or `ssh -i ~/.config/mdt/keys/mdt.key mendel@coral-erods-01.local`

 ### Run the Mobilnet demo

 ```bash
 ls /usr/bin/edge*
 ```

 https://coral.ai/docs/dev-board/get-started/#run-demo